DavidColby/hotwired_ats_code/README.md

 This book does not make a concerted effort to optimize code for production or to provide a base for building your own SaaS on top of it.
 Most prominently, no time is dedicated to implementing useful data validations or user and account-level authorization.
 We also will not build a billing management system in to the application.
 Because of the timing of this book's release, we also have to (temporarily) hack around Devise <> Turbo interaction problems in an unpleasant way.

 If you choose to buy the book or clone this repo with the intention of building a real product on top of it, please be advised that you will absolutely need to refactor some code and add a significant amount of additional code before having a commercially viable product.
-Some of the code, as you can see in this repository, might be ugly or less efficient than possible.
+Some of the code, as you can see in this repository, might be ugly or less efficient than it should be a scalable production code base.
 Some ideas might even be a bit silly — any bad code in the book or in this repo is entirely my fault.
 Sometimes my odd decisions may have been made in an effort to reduce the mental overhead required to build a new feature, sometimes I might have just missed a better way to build the feature!

 Also, there are no tests.
 The book does not cover testing, so the code base does not include tests!